voiceittech/VoiceIt2-IosSDK/README.md

 #### Encapsulated Face Enrollment

 Creates a face enrollment for user with the given userId(begins with 'usr_').
-Note: Immediately upon calling this method it displays the user and enrollment view controller that completely takes care of enrolling the user's face, including the UI and then provides relevant callbacks for whether the user cancelled their enrollment or successfully completed it.
+Note: Immediately upon calling this method it displays the enrollment view controller that completely takes care of enrolling the user's face, including the UI, and provides relevant callbacks for whether the user cancelled their enrollment or successfully completed it.

 ##### *Swift*
 ```swift